19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/1 Coin/Torch.md

 # Torch

-A lit torch illuminates your current [Zone](../../../Game%20Procedures/Core%20Procedures/Zone.md) and lasts until it is snuffed out — see [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md).
+A lit torch illuminates out for 1 [Zone](../../../Game%20Procedures/Core%20Procedures/Zone.md) and lasts until it is snuffed out — see [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md).

 The illuminated area is not in [Darkness](../../../Game%20Procedures/Hazards/Darkness.md).